Virgin Mobile: Virgin Mobile Poland

 Virgin Mobile Poland is a mobile phone service provider operating in Poland.
 The company launched in 2012.
 Being a virtual operator, Virgin Mobile does not maintain its own network, and instead has contracts to use the existing network of Play and T-Mobile.

 Virgin Mobile UAE

 Virgin Mobile UAE is a telecommunication company operating in the United Arab Emirates.
-It offers both pre-paid and post-paid plans.
+It offers fully prepaid plans.
 Its offering targets mainly younger population, with flexible price plans and bundles.

 Virgin Mobile Russia

 Virgin Mobile Russia was launched on 27 November 2017 as a mobile virtual network operator under the Tele2 Russia network.

 Former brand license holders

 Virgin Mobile Australia

 Virgin Mobile Australia (VMA) was a telecommunications company based in Sydney, Australia.
 They sold through over 73 retail outlets, including flagship stores in Perth, Sydney, Adelaide, Canberra, Melbourne and Brisbane, as well as via telesales and an online store.
 Virgin Mobile Australia operated on the Optus network.

 On 30 May 2018, Optus announced that they would be phasing out the Virgin Mobile brand and would transfer Australian Virgin Mobile customers over to Optus.
 They said the phase out would take them roughly two years.
 On 15 June 2018, Virgin stopped selling all prepaid and postpaid mobile plans to customers.
 In June 2020 Virgin Mobile announced that they were temporarily extending the closure of Virgin Mobile Australia to 30 September 2020 due to the COVID-19 pandemic to help customers stay connected.